Jalal-Abad

-Jalal-Abad is located 40 km North-East from Osh and about 400 km southwest from Bishkek, but the road connections are far from straight with the mountains and borders meaning the that the distance by roads are a lot longer.
-The third-largest city in the republic is the administrative center of the Jalal-Abad region.
-The city takes its name from the 13-century warrior, “Jalal ad-Din” who founded Caravansarai (Jalal-Abad) to host merchants and pilgrims passing through the village.
+Jalal-Abad is located 40 km North-East from Osh and about 400 km southwest from Bishkek, but the road connections are far from straight with the mountains and borders meaning the that the distance by roads is a lot longer.
+The third-largest city in the Kyrgyz republic is the administrative center of the Jalal-Abad region.
+The city’s earlier name was from a 13-century warrior, “Jalal ad-Din” who founded Caravansarai (Jalal-Abad) to host merchants and pilgrims passing through the village.
+Current Jalalabad (or Manas) has retained almost nothing from its past.

 Jalal-Abad grew into a farming town producing cotton, walnuts, fruits, vegetables, silkworms, tobacco and wheat.
 The first railway in the region was built in 1916 from Jalal-Abad to Andijan.
 The railway was called the “cotton railway” that transferred goods between Fergana valley and Russia.
 The railway is still functional but only for cargo purposes at the moment.